-Magical underwater world, good winds and idyllic nature for an unforgettable adventure in the Municipality of Ližnjan.
+A magical underwater world, good winds and idyllic nature make for an unforgettable adventure in Ližnjan on Croatia’s Istria peninsula.

 Do you want to dive to a sunken scout cruiser, ride along 70 km of bike trails by the sea, go horseback riding through fragrant meadows with a view of the Kvarner islands or kitesurf in a bay of big waves?
 These are just some of the many activities that make the southeast of Istria an excellent choice for those who love untouched nature, sports and recreation